diversario/resume/README.md

 Lead of core services engineering team responsible for architecture and development of the base platform.
 The team is tasked with building a foundation for a scalable, high-availability network of services.

 ##### In-house job execution framework
 Coauthor of a distributed system designed as a solution to cron limitations.
-The system is multiple-master, multiple-satellite, with each satellite managing its own cluster of workers (job runners).
+The system is multi-master, multi-satellite, with each satellite managing its own cluster of workers (job runners).

-Built in Node.js, it uses MongoDB as a storage, RPC for node-to-node communication and UDP multicast for node discovery.
+Written in Node.js, it uses MongoDB as a storage, RPC for node-to-node communication and UDP multicast for node discovery.
 The project is planned to go open source.

-##### Data retrieval and manipulation frameworkA framework that abstracts low-level network, file and database operations, and provides generic functionality to fetch, parse, normalize, validate data from a remote source, and then persist the data in a store, e.g. MongoDB.
+##### Data retrieval and manipulation framework
+A framework that abstracts low-level network, file and database operations, and provides generic functionality to fetch, parse, normalize, validate data from a remote source, and then persist the data in a store, e.g. MongoDB.

 Stored data is part of a collection.
 A collection is made up of one or many data objects (models).
 A user can manipulate data from a store by performing operations on an entire collection or on individual models.

 The framework eliminates existing and potential code duplication by exposing a reusable, configurable API, significantly decreasing maintenance and development time.

 --